rayfrankenstein/AITOW/README.md

 “Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"So, when you got to design a system, often there is no actual logical requirements at all.
+What they want you to design is a system that keeps the right people happy and uses fewer resources to do it (and even that last part is not particularly important anymore).
+Agile attempts to solve this problem through a sort of 'feel it out as you go' method.
+While that method is fine in theory, what it has turned into is a way to remove any accountability from anyone in a management position.
+It means managers don't have to try and come up with a reason why they do anything or risk showing their ignorance by trying to explain what is needed or why anything works the way it does.
+It also means no pesky people poking around and potentially finding out just how terribly run most things are (which might make them look bad).
+This means more projects can get off the ground rather than dying in the early phases of waterfall because noone can past the planning or requirements phase."--Jadith, [Study backer: Catastrophic takes on Agile overemphasize new features](https://forums.theregister.com/forum/all/2024/08/07/agile_catastrophes_risk_undermining_the/)

+---
 "Agile measures success in ticket closures and story points.
 This incentives people to take short cuts to complete their sprint instead of prioritizing business/customer impact."--tonjohn, [How do you deal with this stuff in agile](https://www.reddit.com/r/ExperiencedDevs/comments/15o5w8l/how_do_you_deal_with_this_stuff_in_agile/)

+---
+> "The thing is: the software stack is a lot deeper than it used to be."

+"Maybe it shouldn't be, but so what?
+It's not relevant.

+The relevant problem with Agile is that it is predicated on a bottom-up mindset.
+Bottom-up design simply does not work and a fundamental reason why Agile approaches have the problems the article mentions.
+It isn't that there are "black boxes", it's that these abstractions get set in stone before they are sufficiently understood and Agile performance metrics ensure that there are catastrophic penalties for altering them.
+With Agile, it is important get a design in place quickly, then make sure that design cannot change when you find out how grossly inadequate it is."--dfghjk, [Agile is Killing Software Innovation, Says Moxie Marlinspike (theregister.com)](https://developers.slashdot.org/story/24/08/09/1418217/agile-is-killing-software-innovation-says-moxie-marlinspike)

 ---
 "I worked one place, and our dev manager told us part of our bonus would be based on an increase in velocity.
 My reply was, 'So we just have to increase our estimate for the story points to meet the goal?'
 He looked so defeated."--ThePhoo, [How do you deal with this stuff in agile](https://www.reddit.com/r/ExperiencedDevs/comments/15o5w8l/how_do_you_deal_with_this_stuff_in_agile/)